saeub/okra/docs/tasks.md

       ]
   }
   ```
-  **NOTE:** In the `normal` reading type, the string is interpreted as Markdown, while in the `self-paced` reading type, every line (separated by `\n`) is interpreted as a plain-text segment.`correctAnswerIndex` is optional.
-If it is provided, the participant will get immediate feedback about the correctness of their answers.
+  **NOTE:** In the `normal` reading type, the string is interpreted as Markdown, while in the `self-paced` reading type, every line (separated by `\n`) is interpreted as a plain-text segment. `correctAnswerIndex` is optional.
+If it is provided, the participant will get immediate feedback about the correctness after confirming their answer.
 - Results data structure:
   ```json
   {